PROGRAMME (SUBJECT TO SMALL REVISIONS).

 Procedural and methodological notes (5 min)

-Invited Keynote presentation I (20 min + 5 Q&A)
+Invited Keynote presentation I (20 min + 5 Q&A).
+Chair: Robin Purshouse

 Combing innovative inclusive methods: systems thinking, complexity science, the arts, humanities, and beyond